vbouchet31/vbouchet31.github.io/_posts/2022-12-01-drupal-memory-limit.markdown

 conditionally increasing the limit to 512M for the few expensive processes is a much better use of the available memory.

+## What the module offers?
 This is where I introduce [Memory Limit Policy](https://www.drupal.org/project/memory_limit_policy) module which can be used to configure policies to conditionally increase the memory limit.

+At the time I write this post, it comes with different plugins to alter the memory based on:
+- The path
+- The presence of a query argument
+- The user role
+- The route name
+- The HTTP method
-It comes with different plugins to alter the memory based on the path, a query argument, the user role, the route name or the HTTP method for example.
-There is even a plugin to increase memory on Drush commands (please note that it comes with some [limitation](https://www.drupal.org/project/memory_limit_policy/issues/3276442)).
+- The Drush command (please note that it comes with some [limitation](https://www.drupal.org/project/memory_limit_policy/issues/3276442)).

 Plugins can be combined to be more restrictive on when to change the memory limit.
 It is designed to be easy to extend as policies are plugins which mean you can create your own policy if your conditions are very specific.

+## How to configure the module?
 Let's quickly dive into the module configuration and say we want to increase the memory allocated to the process which generate image presets to 256M.